jeremyf/hydramata-works/documents/interface-between-work-and-permissions.md

 For the Permissions subsystem to interact with a Work, the Work object should implement a Resource interface.

+### Searching for Resources

+This is an interesting and complicated case.
+In the case of Searching for Works, the resource would be a Search object.
+Thus we would ask: "Can I show the Search?".
+This does not adjudicate what elements are returned in the search response.

+The Permission system is responsible for appending additional restrictions to Search object.
+The additional restrictions would modify the Search by adding "AND I can Show".

+We can search on the indexed properties even though we may not be able to access them.
+Since we reify the object from SOLR via a Work Reification Strategy, this means any properties that they can't access won't be available for view rendering.
+Thus Discover and Show are similar.

 ## Initial Scenarios

 ```gherkin